 There is a lot of debate over whether dogs need meat to be their healthiest.
 Recent evidence suggests that as long as they get enough protein and amino acids from other sources, they will thrive on a vegan diet.
-In fact, dogs that have been placed on this diet on the advice of veterinarians for one reason, like chronic ear infections, have not only resolved the initial problem but also have better breath, a shinier coat, less shedding, and no more dandruff.
+Dogs that have been placed on this diet on the advice of veterinarians for one reason, like chronic ear infections, have not only resolved the initial problem but also have better breath, a shinier coat, less shedding, and no more dandruff.

 Dogs are classified in the order Carnivora, but they have evolved biologically as omnivores, probably because most dogs live on a diet of commercial food pellets, and canned food which is all made with a lot of grain as filler.
-Their digestive system is able to derive nutrients from many sources, including fruits, vegetables, grains, legumes, and animal products.
+Their digestive system can derive nutrients from many sources, including fruits, vegetables, grains, legumes, and animal products.

 There are commercial pet foods on the market that don’t have animal products in the ingredients.
 They usually have some synthetic amino acids added and are higher in protein because not all of the protein may be bioavailable.

 Other vets suggest that if I feel so strongly about having a vegan pet, I should get a rabbit.
 Dogs require a lot more protein than humans do, and their requirement also depends on their stage of life.
 It is a lot easier to provide a dog with all the essential nutrients with food that contains meat.

-Instead of trying to put your dog on a full time vegan diet, you could simply limit the amount of animal products, and make sure that the ones you do feed him are top quality, free range, and organic.
+Instead of trying to put your dog on a full-time vegan diet, you could simply limit the number of animal products, and make sure that the ones you do feed him are top quality, free-range, and organic.
 It could be that the dogs who recover from health issues on a vegan diet, do so because the quality of the food they are getting is so much better, rather than from eliminating meat.